Getting Started

 Overview

-dinou is ready to use Tailwind.css, .module.css, and .css styles.
-All styles will be generated in a file in webpack folder named styles.css.
+Dinou is ready to use Tailwind.css, .module.css, and .css styles.
+All styles will be generated in a file in public folder named styles.css.
 So you must include this in your page.tsx or layout.tsx file, in the head tag:

 <link href="/styles.css" rel="stylesheet"></link>